WikiAgents/WikiAgents/README.md

   Users provide a brief description of their goal, and WikiAgents automatically suggests a tailored project structure, including recommended agents, tools and requirements.
 Users can further refine the project, adjust settings, and start the generation process with minimal effort.

 - **Content & Task Agents**
   WikiAgents includes predefined agents for general content generation and task-solving.
-These agents can coordinate with each other to manage complex workflows.
+The project agent coordinates these agents to manage complex workflows.
 Users can also customize or integrate their own agents by creating dedicated agent pages to suit specific project needs.

 - **Customizable Tools**
   WikiAgents allows users to create custom tools for agents to solve specific tasks.
 These tools can be easily added and configured through dedicated tool pages in the platform, enabling tailored workflows and expanded agent capabilities.